-Interpretation: Standard 7 reflects a shift in the Standards.
+Interpretation: Standard 7 reflects a shift in the Standards of Ethical Conduct.
 One criticism of the former version was that it addressed primarily face-to-face clinical practice settings.
-Accordingly, Standard 7 addresses ethical obligations in organizational and business practices on a patient/client and societal level.
+Accordingly, Standard 7 addresses ethical obligations in organizational and business practices on both patient and client and societal levels.